qeqoos/spring-uaplanes/README.md

 * `sql` - scripts for provisioning DB structure and filling it with sample data
 * `gradle` folder and all `gradle*` files - related to build of the app
 * `Dockerfile` - contains instructions for containerizing the app
-* `k8s` - manifests for launching app container alongside with PostgreSQL database.
+* `k8s` - manifests for launching app container.
+RDS endpoint is used for connection to DB.
 You can configure all env variables for each container.
 * `uaplanes_postman_collection.json` - import this file into Postman, and you'll get all the possible API requests

 ### Installation